 Model construction is one of the key scientific activities.
 In distinction to the majority of the previous machine discovery systems, model formation applies in theory-rich context.
+Our long term goal is automation of model construction.
+This paper reports on exploratory work towards that goal.
 We start from the distinction between models and theories, which is critical to the presented approach.
-We also distinguish between modeling and two scientific activities, which are different but which support modeling: construction of operational definitions and experiments.
-Then we present the basic steps of the mechanism for scientific model construction, outlining data structures and an algorithm which, using a number of feedback loops, incrementally develops a model of a natural phenomenon.
+We also distinguish between modeling and two scientific activities, which are different but which support modeling: construction of operational definitions and experimentation.
+Then we present the basic steps of scientific model construction, outlining data structures and an algorithm which, using a number of feedback loops, incrementally develops a model of a natural phenomenon.
 A walk through example is used to present the algorithm: motion of a cylinder that rolls downwards on an inclined plane.